kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Switch back to MC and enter the hangar
 - Calo/Davik fight:
   - This fight ends if we get Calo to <50% Vitality
-  - MC/Canderous: Frag Grenade x2 on Calo
+  - MC: Frag Grenade x2 on Calo
-  - T3: Shield Disruptor x2 on Calo
+  - T3: Shield Disruptor x3 on Calo
+  - Canderous: Power Blast x2 on Calo
+    - If you have extra Frags, have Canderous throw them before his Power Blasts
-  - This fight is guaranteed to finish in 2 rounds
+  - This fight has a roughly 50-50 chance of being 2 or 3 rounds
 - Loot Davik's corpse for mad credits
 - *Equip MC: Clothes or Nothing*
 - Board the Ebon Hawk